AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     their corresponding floating-point representation before performing the division.
 This will produce the expected result.

-    This example is very simple and experienced C developers will probably notice this specific issue and correct it before it creates bigger problems.
+    This example is very simple, and experienced C developers will probably notice and correct it before it creates bigger problems.
 However, in more complex applications where the type declaration is not always visible --- e.g. when referring to elements of a :c:`struct` --- this situation might not always be evident and quickly lead to software defects that can be harder to find.

-    The Ada compiler, in contrast, will always refuse to compile code that mixes floating-point and integer variables without explicit conversion.
+    The Ada compiler, in contrast, will always reject code that mixes floating-point and integer variables without explicit conversion.
     The following Ada code, based on the erroneous example in C, will not
     compile: